mohammed-nurulhoque/picunic/CHAT_TRANSCRIPT.md

-> is 80x24 the traditional size of terminal chars?

 > Let's start with a proof of concept.
 And remember that for this to work, you need fixed width font, some modern mono fonts are not strictly fixed width

 At this point, it implemented a PoC that maps each image chunk to the unicode directly using a closeness function